|Title:||Volunteer Assistant Coach|

-Kirsten Flower joined the Yale women's tennis staff in the fall of 2012, helping the Bulldogs win a share of the 2013 Ivy League championship and a spot in the NCAA Tournament.
+Flower initially joined the Yale women's tennis staff in the fall of 2012, helping the Bulldogs win a share of the 2013 Ivy League championship and a spot in the NCAA Tournament.
+She then served as head coach at the University of New Haven during the 2014-15 season.

 Flower played her collegiate tennis at Georgia Tech her freshman and sophomore years before transferring to Ohio State for her final two years of collegiate play.
 In college, her singles ranking peaked at No. 18 while playing at the No. 1 spot.
 She was a member of Georgia Tech teams that won the National Championship and the ITA National Indoor Championship.
 Among numerous other awards, Flower was the captain of the Ohio State team her senior year, was named to the All-Big Ten team twice and was also on the Academic All-Big Ten team.